Caso Avícola Villalobos

 I. Motion for Revocation and Rejection of Ordinary Proceedings

-The Eleventh First Instance Civil Court granted Lisa, S.A.'s motion for revocation and nullified the November 6, 2018 resolution that had admitted Escobio, S.A.'s ordinary claim for extinctive prescription of dividends.
-The court held that a dispute between two commercial entities over dividends decreed in shareholder assemblies must proceed through summary commercial trial under Article 1039 of the Commercial Code.
+On December 3, 2020, the Eleventh First Instance Civil Court issued the <doc id="gua-01161-2018-01246-2020-12-03-a" />, granting Lisa, S.A.'s motion for revocation and nullifying the November 6, 2018 resolution that had admitted Escobio, S.A.'s ordinary claim for extinctive prescription of dividends.
+The court held that a dispute between two commercial entities over dividends decreed in shareholder assemblies must proceed through summary commercial trial under Article 1039 of the Commercial Code, not through ordinary proceedings.

 Escobio sought a declaration that the obligation to pay dividends had prescribed.
-The dividends at issue originated from distribution resolutions adopted by the annual general shareholder assembly on November 6, 2006, August 25, 2008, December 16, 2009, April 28, 2010, and April 4, 2011.
-This was not Escobio's first attempt: Lisa established that Escobio had filed an identical claim before the Fourteenth First Instance Civil Court, where the judge had already granted Lisa's motion for revocation and ruled that ordinary proceedings were not the proper route, a resolution that was final and binding.
-The filing of this second claim was made in contempt of the Fourteenth Court's ruling.
+Those dividends originated from distribution resolutions adopted by the annual general shareholder assembly on November 6, 2006, August 25, 2008, December 16, 2009, April 28, 2010, and April 4, 2011.
+This was not Escobio's first attempt to extinguish the same obligation.
+On February 22, 2017, Escobio had filed an identical claim before the Fourteenth First Instance Civil Court in <law id="gua-01164-2017-00228" />, where the judge, by resolution of August 3, 2018, had already granted Lisa's motion for revocation, ruled that ordinary proceedings were not the proper route, and ordered the dispute pursued through summary trial.
+That resolution was final and binding, and Escobio filed the present claim in contempt of it.

-The court concluded that the claim arises from the exercise of a corporate right by the plaintiff as shareholder, reinforcing its commercial nature and the mandatory application of summary proceedings.
-The claim was rejected for failure to comply with Articles 61(6) and 106 of the Civil and Commercial Procedural Code.
+The court agreed, concluding that the claim arises from the exercise of a corporate right by the plaintiff as shareholder, which reinforced its commercial nature and the mandatory application of summary proceedings.
+It rejected the claim for failure to comply with Articles 61(6) and 106 of the Civil and Commercial Procedural Code and ordered the return of the documents attached to the complaint.

-The ruling consolidated Lisa's defense against Escobio's repeated attempts to use ordinary proceedings to obtain a prescription declaration over dividends that Lisa is entitled to collect.
-The rejection of the claim for a second time by a different court evidences a pattern of abusive litigation aimed at extinguishing dividend payment obligations through the deliberate selection of an improper procedural route.
+The ruling consolidated Lisa's defense against Escobio's repeated efforts to use ordinary proceedings to obtain a prescription declaration over dividends Lisa is entitled to collect.
+The rejection of the claim a second time, by a different court, evidences a pattern of abusive litigation aimed at extinguishing dividend payment obligations through the deliberate selection of an improper procedural route.

 Outlook